About environmental permits

 Complaints from the public or from other businesses

 The public and other businesses may complain to us about pollution from a business, or they may inform us about polluting activities.
-Environmental Protection Officers will investigate and, if permit conditions are being broken, enforcement action may be taken.
+Environmental Protection Officers will investigate and, if permit conditions are being broken, we may take enforcement action.

 Public register and list of prescribed installations

-A Public Register of all businesses within Eden with an Environmental Permit is kept by us.
+We keep a Public Register of all businesses within Eden with an environmental permit.
 The Register includes details of each application, permit, monitoring data and any notices served.

-You can view this information any time between 9.30am and 4.30pm, Monday to Thursday, and between 9.30am and 4pm on Fridays, at our offices at Mansion House, Penrith.
+You can view this information any time between 9.30am and 4.30pm, Monday to Thursday, and between 9.30am and 4pm on a Friday, at our offices at Mansion House, Penrith - when our offices open again to the public.